wotd/cyberseminar/README.md

-# vg-puppet
+# Source files for Cyberseminar
-Vagrant files for installation and configuration puppet lab
+Vagrant files for installation and configuration puppet lab.
+Contains example of simple LAMP module.

 Usage: put files in directory and just use vagrant up command :)